Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

 This is why HubSpot built the content strategy tool.

-This is why we built Content Strategy, a brand-new SEO tool from HubSpot that helps you discover what to write about, organize it into topics that build authority, and track the ROI of your content efforts.
+The content strategy tool is a brand-new SEO tool from HubSpot that helps you discover what to write about, organize it into topics that build authority, and track the ROI of your content efforts.
 In this post, we'll walk through how you can use Content Strategy to effectively adapt to this shift in search.

 The Structure of Content in The Era of Modern Search

-Because searchers and search engines have changed, we need to change the way we create content.
-Instead of focusing solely on keywords, we should now think about topics that are relevant to our business and create comprehensive content around them.
-We call this model a Topic Cluster, as it's a series of content all connected by one topic designed to help build your authority in the eyes of search engines and readers.
+Because searchers and search engines have changed, you need to change the way we create content.
+Instead of focusing solely on keywords, you should now think about topics that are relevant to your business and create comprehensive content around them.
+This is called a topic cluster, as it's a series of content all connected by one topic designed to help build your authority in the eyes of search engines and readers.

-Each of these terms are described in greater depth in this Topics over Keywords blog post, but I'll briefly define them here.
+Each of these terms are described in greater depth in this blog post, but I'll briefly define them here: